Analytics

 Frequently Asked Questions

 Q: How quickly can Gangal Recruitment supply healthcare workers in Nottingham?
-A: For workers already on our vetted register, same-day or next-day placement is standard.
-For new candidates, vetting takes 3–5 working days before availability.
+A: For workers already on our vetted database, we typically deploy same-day or next-day.
+Emergency cover requests are prioritised.
+New workers require DBS clearance and reference checks before placement.

 Need Staff in This Area?